Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Introduction

 \section{Introduction}

-Estimation of causal effects based on spatio-temporal data is becoming increasingly important in many disciplines, including public health, ecology, environment, and social sciences \citep[e.g.,][]{meierrieks2013causality,brunello2016causal,bind2019causal,wang2022causalgnn,christiansen2022toward}.
-Recent examples include the effects of air pollution on child cognitive development \citep{wodtke_22}, the use of cellphone records to track population mobility during war \citep{christia_22}, and the automated collection of millions of attacks during ongoing wars with precise date and geographic coordinates \citep{acled_20}.
+Estimation of causal effects based on spatio-temporal data is important in many disciplines, including public health, ecology, and environmental and social sciences \citep[e.g.,][]{christiansen2022toward,wang2022causalgnn}.
+Recent examples include the effects of air pollution on child cognitive development \citep{wodtke_22}, and the use of Call Detail Records to track population mobility during war \citep{christia_22}.

-Yet valid causal inference with spatio-temporal data remains a challenge due to the potential existence of spatial spillover and temporal carryover effects.
-Since much of the existing literature has not directly dealt with spatio-temporal data, there is an urgent need to develop causal inference methods for such settings without imposing strong assumptions on the structure of spillover and carryover effects.
+Yet valid causal inference with spatio-temporal data remains a challenge due to spatial spillover and temporal carryover effects.
+Indeed, much of the existing causal inference literature has not directly dealt with spatio-temporal data.
+In particular, prior studies on estimating heterogeneous treatment effects have primarily considered i.i.d. settings \citep[e.g.,][]{imai2013estimating,wager2018estimation,fan2022estimation,kennedy2020towards}.
+While a few methods account for spatial spillover effects (but not temporal carryover effects), they typically impose a specific interference structure that may not hold in practice \citep[e.g.,][]{giffin2023generalized,tchetgen2021auto}.

-We develop a statistical methodology for estimating heterogeneous treatment effects based on spatio-temporal data.
-The proposed methodology extends the approach proposed by \cite{papadogeorgou2022causal} to the estimation of conditional average treatment effects (CATE).
-We consider settings where treatment and outcome variables are time-varying spatial point patterns and where moderators are either spatial or spatio-temporal variables.

-Our motivating application comes from the Iraq War (2003--2011), where the United States (US) used both economic aid and airstrikes to reduce insurgent violence as principal components of the ``hearts and minds'' counterinsurgency campaign \citep{coin_07}.
-We focus on the period of the so-called ``Surge'' (2007--2008), when US policy makers, alarmed by escalating violence, deployed additional forces, aid, and airstrikes in a concerted effort to crush Sunni and Shia insurgents operating in Baghdad, the neighboring Sunni Triangle, and other areas.
-Drawing on newly declassified geolocated data, we examine how prior aid programs and spending, meant to win over locals, moderated the effects of US airstrikes on insurgent violence.

-Existing studies of aid and airstrikes have reached mixed conclusions about their effectiveness in reducing insurgent violence \citep[e.g.,][]{kpk_11,crost_14,johnston_sarbahi_16,dell_18,lyall_19b,lyall_19,rigterink_21,zurcher_22}.
-This disagreement stems in part from the relative absence of high-frequency geo-located data for aid, airstrikes, and insurgent violence in a given conflict setting.
-This has forced scholars to aggregate their data along coarse temporal windows (e.g., years) or administrative boundaries (e.g., provinces).
-Moreover, many scholars have studied aid or airstrikes in isolation, ignoring possible moderating effects.
-Indeed, we are unaware of any study that explicitly tests how aid moderates airstrike effects in wartime.
-Finally, these studies have adopted research designs that cannot capture carryover and spillover effects.
-Our analysis offers an important test of the widespread, but often untested, claim that aid and violence (here, in the form of airstrikes) work in tandem to reduce insurgent attacks.